Semantics-aware Dataset Discovery from Data Lakes with Contextualized Column-based Representation Learning: Introduction

-In this paper, we propose \name, an end-to-end framework for dataset discovery from data lakes with table union search as the main use case. \name utilizes pre-trained language models (LMs) such as BERT~\cite{DBLP:conf/naacl/DevlinCLT19} to obtain semantics-aware representations for columns of data lake tables.
+We propose \name, an end-to-end framework for dataset discovery from data lakes with table union search as the main use case. \name uses pre-trained language models (LMs) such as BERT~\cite{DBLP:conf/naacl/DevlinCLT19} to obtain semantics-aware representations for columns of data lake tables.
 While pre-trained LMs have been shown to achieve state-of-the-art results in table understanding applications~\cite{DBLP:journals/pvldb/0001LSDT20,DBLP:journals/pvldb/DengSL0020,DBLP:conf/sigmod/SuharaL0ZDCT22}, their good performance heavily relies on high-quality labeled training data.
-Meanwhile, based on the problem setting of table union search~\cite{DBLP:journals/pvldb/NargesianZPM18,DBLP:journals/pvldb/NargesianZMPA19}, we must come up with a fully unsupervised approach in order to apply pre-trained LMs to such applications, which is not yet supported by previous studies. \name addresses this issue by leveraging \emph{contrastive representation learning}~\cite{DBLP:conf/icml/ChenK0H20} to learn column representations in a self-supervision manner.
+For the problem setting of table union search~\cite{DBLP:journals/pvldb/NargesianZPM18,DBLP:journals/pvldb/NargesianZMPA19}, we must come up with a fully unsupervised approach in order to apply pre-trained LMs to such applications, something not yet supported by previous studies. \name addresses this issue by leveraging \emph{contrastive representation learning}~\cite{DBLP:conf/icml/ChenK0H20} to learn column representations in a {\bf self-supervised manner}.
+An innovation of this approach is to assume that two randomly selected columns in a data lake can be used as negative training examples.
+For positive examples, we propose and use novel data augmentation methods.
 The framework defines a learning objective that connects the same or similar columns in the representation space while separating distinct columns.
 As such, \name can apply the pre-trained representation model in downstream tasks such as table union search without requiring any labels.
-We also propose to combine the learning algorithm with a novel multi-column table Transformer model to learn \emph{contextualized} column embeddings, which capture the column semantics depending on not only the column values but also their context within a table.
+We also propose to combine the learning algorithm with a novel multi-column table transformer model to learn \emph{contextualized} column embeddings that model the column semantics depending on not only the column values, but also their context within a table.
 While a recent study \santos~\cite{santos23} can reach a similar goal by employing a knowledge base, our proposed methods can automatically capture such contextual information from tables in an unsupervised manner without relying on any external knowledge or labels.